3D Printers

 - Your object file –

-- design your own objects using free online websites like TinkerCAD or Sketchup
+- design your own objects using free online websites like MakerLab or TinkerCad.

 - small objects may be scanned with a 3D scanner available in the Lab